Bluetooth-Compose/Bluetooth-Compose/README.md

 This is the new era of Bluetooth-Compose-On-Demand (BCOD) where an app or device can dynamically consume bluetooth-compose.yml files for dynamic bluetooth engagement where even IoT devices can dynamically adjust to the changing environment around them.

 *And if that's not powerful enough to consider, just imagine bluetooth-compose.yml files being passed around as bluetooth extended advertisements!
-Bluetooth mists become droplets, droplets become rain, rain falls upon the bluetopth escarpment and turns into rivers, which flood the oceans - with ravens flying across the waters of the deep until the dove-of-peace is released: statisfied users!*
+Bluetooth mists become droplets, droplets become rain, rain falls upon the bluetopth escarpment and turns into rivers, which flood the oceans - with ravens flying across the waters of the deep until the dove-of-peace is released: dynamic customer satisfaction!*

 ## So let's explain the Bluetooth-Compose logo!